ferguf/demo-wiki/docs/Metro ECN Sequencing Diagrams.md

-# Sequncing Diagram for colorless metro
+# Sequncing Diagram for Colorless Metro

 The following sequencing diagrams visiually describe the liefcycle planning and workflow for deploying metro devices for colorless Metro